KatharineME/FASTQ.jl/setting.md

 Path to directory with DNA read files used by `concatenate_fastq` to combine fastqs of the same read direction

 `cdna_read_directory` _String_<br>
-Path to directory with cDNA read files used by `apply_cdna_to_genome` and `apply_cdna_to_transcriptome` which both use the read name and directory structure to keep different cDNA samples separate.
+Path to directory with cDNA read files used by `apply_cdna_to_genome` and `apply_cdna_to_transcriptome` which both respect read file name and directory structure to keep different cDNA samples separate

 `reference_genome` _String_<br>
 Path to human reference genome fna.gz or fa.gz file used by `apply_germline_dna_to_genome`, `apply_somatic_dna_to_genome`, and `apply_cdna_to_genome`